jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/0_Standards.typ

 === Importance of Standards <chap_1_0_1>

-The development of #gl_("swith",long:true ) represents a significant innovation in aircraft design, combining advanced hydrogen storage with critical structural elements.
+The development of #gls("swith",long:true ) represents a significant innovation in aircraft design, combining advanced hydrogen storage with critical structural elements.
 As with any groundbreaking technology, the path from concept to implementation is fraught with challenges.
 This subsection elucidates the critical role that standards play in navigating the challenges of #glspl("swith") development and structral validation testing.
 It shall be made clear that standards are not only important for the final certification process but also for designing the experimental structural testing environment.